-The Lockheed Martin/Boeing F-22 Raptor is a single-seat, twin-engine fifth-generation super-maneuverable fighter aircraft that uses stealth, speed agility, precision and situational awareness, combined with air-to-air and air-to-ground combat capabilities, makes it the best overall fighter in the world today.
+The Lockheed Martin F-22® Raptor® is a single-seat twin-engine fifth-generation super-maneuverable fighter aircraft that uses stealth, speed, agility, precision and situational awareness, combined with air-to-air and air-to-ground combat capabilities, makes it the best overall fighter in the world today.

 The F-86 Sabre is a United States transonic jet fighter, first deployed during the Korean War.
 As the first US swept-wing fighter, the F-86 Sabre was engineered to counter the Soviet MiG-15.
 Produced by North American Aviation, the F-86 was considered one of the most important combat aircraft during the early 1950s.

 The PBY Catalina is an amphibious aircraft and one of the most widely used seaplanes during WWII.
 Being able to land and take off in the ocean, the PBY Catalina was used as a long range patrol bomber, convoy escort, cargo transport and in anti-submarine warfare.

 The Hughes H-4 Hercules nicknamed the Spruce Goose by critics, was designed as a transatlantic transport plane for use during World War II though it was not completed until after the war.
 Due to restrictions during the war on the use of aluminum and also concerns about weight, the plane was built almost entirely of birch wood.
 It was the largest amphibious plane to ever fly though that was only one brief flight on November 2, 1947.
 The aircraft remains in good condition and is currently on display at the Evergreen Aviation & Space Museum in McMinnville, Oregon, USA.

 The most widely produced and strategically important British single-seat fighter of World War II.
 The Spitfire, renowned for winning victory laurels in the Battle of Britain (1940-41), served in every theatre of the war and was produced in more variants than any other British aircraft.